mowoe/heartbeat/README.md

                 -e HB_PORT=80 \
                 mowoe/heartbeat_worker:latest
 ```
-(adjust ip and port accordingly)
+(adjust ip and port accordingly, container *will* fail if HB_HOST is not in the form of example.xyz or 1.2.3.4, as well as containing `/` or other unnecessary characters)

 This will spawn two threads which will constantly look for unprocessed images and then process them.
-This is still wip and a bit hacky so dont expect good performance or stability
+This is still wip and a bit hacky so dont expect good performance or stability.
+Due to some lil fuckups this doesnt really work as intended, when there are below 10 images saved in heartbeat.
+Also, please be aware that face recognition will only work as soon as more than 5 faces have been recognized and saved to heartbeat.

 ### 4. Creating the Face Recognition Model
 After all images have been processed, the value-vectors need to be combined in one model.
 This will be a representation of a 265-Dimension Space, which will serve as some kind of lookup-table for the identification of faces.